-- Agriculture and Food Production programs helped rural populations raise their levels of nutrition, standard of living and agricultural productivity.
-IOCC promoted the establishment of agricultural associations and cooperatives, enhanced their organizational capacity, and built a regional agricultural consultant network called "Agro-Link."
-IOCC enabled rural populations to secure regular food supplies, participate at all levels in the decision-making processes related to sustainable agricultural and rural development, and familiarize themselves with the latest developments in agricultural science and technology.
+AGRICULTURAL DEVELOPMENT — In cooperation with the Visoki Decani monastery, IOCC is offering programs focused on helping rural families raise their levels of nutrition, standard of living and agricultural productivity.
+This includes establishing agricultural associations and cooperatives, enhancing their organizational capacity, and creating a regional agricultural consultant network called "Agro-Link."
+The IOCC program creates opportunities for small-scale farmers to secure regular food supplies, participate in the decision-making process related to sustainable agricultural and rural development, and familiarize themselves with the latest developments in agricultural science and technology.